 The installation of a sump pump can be one of the most important things you can do to prevent and control basement flooding, especially in situations where basement flooding is regular and becoming problematic.

 Installing a sump pump can be a major help if you are experiencing problems with flooding, however, it does not necessarily deal with the entire problem.
-For instance, if you regularly experience basement flooding there may be other methods to solve your problem such as the installation of a backwater valve or perhaps some drain cleaning services.
+For instance, if you regularly experience basement flooding there may be other methods to solve your problem such as installing a backwater valve or sometimes all it takes is professional drain cleaning to solve the problem.

 Sump pit installation will be the first step to installing a sump pump.
 We will need to dig a hole in the lowest spot of your basement floor or wherever water accumulates regularly.
 During the installation of the sump pit it is important that we do not jeopardize the basement foundation, so typically a sump bin will be at least 10″ away from the interior basement walls.